FanDuel promo code: Get $200 in bonus bets for Seahawks vs. Patriots in 2026 Big Game, Sunday, NFL betting

 Meanwhile, the New England Patriots have been dynamic defensively during their run in the NFL playoffs.
 The Patriots have given up 16 or fewer points in all three of their postseason matchups, and held the Broncos to only seven points in the AFC Championship.

-According to the latest NFL odds, the Seahawks are favored by 4.5 points, while the over/under for total points scored is 45.5.
+According to the latest NFL odds, the Seahawks are favored by 4.5 points, while the over/under for total points scored is 45.5, both unchanged from the opening lines.
 The Over has hit in each of the last seven meetings between these two teams.
 Sign up for FanDuel Sportsbook here:

 Responsible Gaming